minimaxir/textgenrnn/README.md

 Kubernetes by Google’s Bern
 ```

-You can also train a new model, with support for word level embeddings and bidirectional RNN layers.
+You can also train a new model, with support for word level embeddings and bidirectional RNN layers by adding `new_model=True` to any train function.

 ## Usage